Jeevesh2605/TodoForge/Back-end/DEPLOYMENT.md

 ### 2. Render Setup

-#### Option A: Using render.yaml (Recommended)
-1. Log into your Render dashboard
-2. Click "New" → "Web Service"
-3. Connect your GitHub repository
-4. Render will automatically detect the `render.yaml` file and use its configuration
-5. Set the required environment variables (see below)

-#### Option B: Manual Configuration
 1. Log into your Render dashboard
 2. Click "New" → "Web Service"
 3. Connect your GitHub repository